SecularSolstice/SecularSolstice.github.io/misc/How_To_Do_Things.md

 Then just `git clone https://github.com/SecularSolstice/SecularSolstice.github.io.git`.

+You may wish to use `scripts/fixdates.sh` to set all Last Modified Times to the commits they were made on, rather than the time git cloned the files.
+This will help ensure `make all` builds what it should and not what it shouldn't.

 ## How to Add a Song

 This requires a local environment (for now; growth mindset).